druids/django-auth-token/docs/installation.rst

 .. attribute:: AUTH_TOKEN_MAX_RANDOM_KEY_ITERATIONS

   Authorization token key is generated as random string.
 Because space of random strings is limited there can be collisions.
 Setting sets number of attempts to generate unique string.
 Default value is ``100``.

+.. attribute:: AUTH_TOKEN_HASH_SALT

+  Salt used for hashing keys store in the database (AuthorizationToken key and OneTimePassword key).

+.. attribute:: AUTH_TOKEN_DEFAULT_OTP_AGE

+  Default one time password expiration time.
+Default value is 1 hour.

+.. attribute:: AUTH_TOKEN_DEFAULT_AUTHORIZATION_REQUEST_AGE

+  Default authorization request expiration time..
+Default value is 1 hour.

+.. attribute:: AUTH_TOKEN_AUTHORIZATION_REQUEST_PRESERVE_AGE

+  Authorization tokens will not be removed right after its expiration but after X seconds after it.
+Setting configures the X value.
+Default value is set to 7 days.

+.. attribute:: AUTH_TOKEN_FORM_COOKIE_PERMANENT

+  Authorization form will provide way how to store authorization token in cookie after closing the browser.